-Patients commented positively that staff were first class, highly professional, warm and kind.
-We saw staff treated patients respectfully, appropriately and kindly and were friendly towards patients over the telephone.
+Patients commented positively that staff were excellent, super and efficient.
+We saw staff treated patients with respect and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.